 All of the bits that generate interrupts can be set or cleared by software, with the same result as if they had been set or cleared by hardware.
 That is, interrupts can be generated or pending interrupts can be cancelled by software.
 The only exceptions are request flags IEO and IE1.
 If the external interrupts 0 and 1 are programmed to be level-activated, IEO and IE1 are controlled by the external source via pin INTO and INT1, respectively.
-In this case, writing a one (1) to the request flag IEO and 1 can only be generated in software by writing a 0 to the corresponding pins INTO (P3.2) and INT1 (P3.3), provided this will not affect any peripheral circuit connected to the pins.
+In this case, writing a one (1) to the request flag IEO and/or IE1 will have no effect.
+In this mode, interrupts 0 and 1 can only be generated in software by writing a 0 to the corresponding pins INTO (P3.2) and INT1 (P3.3), provided this will not affect any peripheral circuit connected to the pins.